bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.1.0 - 10.07.2015 =
+* Bugfix : We fixed not saving data error when switching between tabs.

 = V1.0.9 - 11.06.2015 =
 * Bugfix : We added post updating when the plugin is deactivated for some time.
 * Bugfix : We fixed the bug with adding Russian language.